GnikDroy/kora/docs/src/content/docs/reference/playground-functions.md

 `time.sleep` and reading input suspend the program while keeping the browser responsive, so animation and input work despite JavaScript being single-threaded.
-Write a normal loop; the compiler handles it.
+Write a normal loop.
+The compiler handles it.

 For complete examples, open the file menu in the playground and try Snake, Tetris, Pong, Pacman, Doom, or Mandelbrot.